Process for resolving complaints and conflicts

 4.3 Examples of Consumer Protection Issues

-Examples of issues that may arise in regard to alleged fraudulent activity or more general complaints include, but are not limited to:
+Examples of issues that may arise in regard to alleged fraudulent activity, violations of SARA policies or more general Complaints about improper activities include, but are not limited to:

-institutions; and h.
-Operation of distance education programs consistent with practices expected by institutional accreditors (and, if applicable, programmatic/specialized accreditors) and/or the C-RAC Guidelines for distance education.
+h.
+Operation of Distance Education programs consistent with practices expected by institutional accreditors (and, if applicable, programmatic/specialized accreditors) and/or the C-RAC Guidelines for Distance Education.

-Institutions operating under SARA shall provide their and SARA’s complaint resolution policies and procedures to all students taking courses under SARA provisions.
+a.
+Institutions operating under SARA policies shall provide their and SARA’s Complaint resolution policies and procedures to all students taking courses under SARA policies.

 Yes.
-SARA centralizes primary responsibility for problem-solving in the Home State, therefore the Home State needs to be prepared to handle a larger volume of communication and issues for its domiciled providers, even as its work with providers based in other states decreases.
+SARA centralizes primary responsibility for problem-solving in the Home State, therefore the Home State needs to be prepared to handle a larger volume of communication and issues for its domiciled, SARA-participating providers, even as its work with providers based in other States decreases.
 See federal rules for possible additional requirements.

-N2 - Is the State Portal Entity ultimately responsible for ensuring that a valid complaint results in proper redress?
+d.
+The State Portal Entity is ultimately responsible for ensuring that a valid complaint results in proper redress.

-Yes.
-Although the Portal Entity can delegate responsibility to investigate and resolve such complaints to another government agency (e.g., a Board of Regents) or to a special body created to handle SARA complaints for a group of institutions, SARA requires that the Portal Entity have and retain the function of hearing any appeals from decisions made by other agencies.
-The Portal Entity cannot merely have advisory powers; it must have the formal authority to provide final resolution of complaints and ultimately to remove any institution, public or private, from the state’s list of SARA-eligible providers if that institution fails to abide by SARA Policies.
+The State Portal Entity may delegate responsibility to investigate and resolve such Complaints to another government agency (e.g., a Board of Regents) or to a special body created to handle SARA Complaints for a group of Institutions, but must have and retain the function of hearing any appeals from decisions made by other agencies.
+The Portal Entity cannot merely have advisory powers; it must have the formal authority to provide final resolution of SARA-related Complaints and ultimately to remove any Institution, public or private, from the state’s list of SARA-eligible providers if that Institution fails to abide by SARA policies.

-N3 - If a state joins SARA, does the state give up its ability to investigate misrepresentation, fraud or other illegal activity by colleges based in other states?
+e.
+No SARA Member State, gives up its ability to investigate misrepresentation, fraud or other illegal activity by Institutions based in other states, including SARA-participating Institutions.

-No. A state retains the ability to use any of its general-purpose criminal or consumer protection laws against a college that violates those laws.
-What the state “gives up” is the ability to apply to SARA institutions laws specifically directed at colleges offering distance-education activity into the state; such oversight is centralized by SARA policy in the college’s Home State.
+f.
+SARA Member States retain the ability to use any of their general-purpose criminal or consumer protection laws against an Institution that violates those laws.
+State oversight of distance education delivered by a SARA-participating Institution to students in any SARA Member State is centralized by SARA policy in the college’s Home State.

-No. Arbitration agreements generally do not pertain to SARA policy issues.
-Disputes between students and institutions are to be resolved by the Portal Entity or through other means.
-A student may, however, bring to SARA any issue that potentially involves a violation of SARA policies.
-Institutions that choose to operate under SARA accept a student’s right to bring complaints about violation of SARA Policies through the SARA process.
+g.
+Mandatory arbitration agreements do not pertain to SARA policy.
+Disputes between students and Institutions on SARA-related matters are to be resolved by the Institution’s State Portal Entity or through other means.
+A student may, however, bring to the Institution Home State SARA Portal Entity any issue that potentially involves a violation of SARA policies.
+Institutions that choose to operate under SARA accept a student’s right to bring complaints about violation of SARA policies through the SARA process.

 4.5 Process for Resolving Complaints

-Complaints regarding student grades or student conduct violations are governed entirely by institutional policy and the laws of the SARA institution’s Home State.
+b.
+Complaints regarding student grades or student conduct violations are governed entirely by institutional policy and the laws of the SARA Institution’s Home State.

-The institution’s plans for developing, sustaining, and, if appropriate, expanding online learning offerings are integrated into its regular planning and evaluation processes.i The numbering system used in this section is retained from the C-RAC framework.
+The Institution’s plans for developing, sustaining, and, if appropriate, expanding online learning offerings are integrated into its regular planning and evaluation processes.

 Online learning is incorporated into the institution’s systems of governance and academic oversight.